 Using a range of activities including wood work, movement, singing, music, drawing, painting and modelling the children familiarise themselves with the fundamentals of mathematics and literacy, developing core skills in these areas.
 They learn through imaginative pictures and play, which engages their feelings and allows their core skills to develop without pressure and stress.

 All primary years

-We have a dedicated wood work room with a specialist carpenter and natural wood wood expert.
+We have a dedicated woodwork room with a specialist carpenter and natural woodwork expert.
 The children develop skills from whittling to joint making and basic carpentry.

 All primary years

 Handwork is a dedicated lesson, in addition to the main lesson.
-The children will futher develop cognitive, mathematical and creative attributes whilst learning the practical skills of sewing, spinning, weaving and crocheting.
+The children will further develop cognitive, mathematical and creative attributes whilst learning the practical skills of sewing, spinning, weaving and crocheting.